Revised

 Termination of the lease

 The important distinction between a year-to-year tenancy and a month-to-month tenancy is the notice required to terminate the verbal agreement.
-To terminate a periodic, year-to-year tenancy, Missouri law (Section 441.050 RSMO) requires that written notice be made by the party wishing to terminate the lease to the other party not fewer than 60 days before the end of the lease period.
-Month-to-month tenancies can be terminated with one month’s notice in writing (Section 441.060 RSMO).
+To terminate a periodic, year-to-year tenancy, Missouri law (Section 441.050 RSMo) requires that the party wishing to terminate the lease provide written notice to the other party at least 60 days before the end of the lease period.
+Month-to-month tenancies can be terminated with one month’s notice in writing (Section 441.060 RSMo).

-The notice to terminate the agreement must be written, even though the original agreement is verbal.
+The notice to terminate the agreement must be written, even though the original agreement was verbal.
 If proper written notice is not given, the other party can enforce another term of tenancy.

-There is a Missouri court that decided when the landlord and tenant agreed verbally on a specific termination date, no notice was necessary.
-However, there are more cases where the notice requirement was upheld.
+Although one Missouri court decided that when a landlord and tenant agreed verbally on a specific termination date, no notice was necessary, most cases acknowledge that a notice of termination is required.

-If no certain time is set for the tenancy to end, the agricultural tenancy will be a year-to-year tenancy, which requires 60 days notice.
-By special agreement, a landlord and tenant can agree that no notice is required to terminate the lease (Section 441.070 RSMO).
-That can work in a one-year situation but will be difficult to remember after multiple years.
+If no certain time is set for the tenancy to end, the agricultural tenancy will be considered a year-to-year tenancy, which requires 60 days notice.
+By special agreement, a landlord and tenant can agree that no notice is required to terminate the lease (Section 441.070 RSMo).

 In Missouri, tenancy begins on the day of the verbal agreement, not on the day possession is given.
-So, if the parties enter a verbal agreement on March 1, 2020, the last effective date of the lease is Feb.
-28, 2021, assuming the proper notice is given.
-If there is no termination, the new lease year begins on March 1, 2021.
-This is important in determining when to give notice.
-Notice (written) in this situation would need to be given by the last week of December 2020.
+So, if the parties entered a verbal agreement on March 1, 2025, the last effective date of the lease would be Feb.
+28, 2026, if proper notice were given.
+If there is no termination, the new lease year would begin on March 1, 2026.
+This distinction is important in determining when to give notice.
+Written notice in this situation would need to be given by the last week of December 2025.

 Missouri tradition is that landlords rent farmland from and to March 1.
-There is some indication that southern Missouri landlords rent to and from Dec.
-31. Neither of these is the law however, it is just a tradition and not a common or legal date.
+There is some indication that southern Missouri landlords rent from and to Dec.
+31. These dates are tradition — not law.

-The place where notice is served is not important if it is delivered to the tenant or landlord in person, and if it is received within the specified time.
-The person serving notice should retain a copy for their protection.
-If notice is sent by mail, it should be sent either by registered mail or certified mail with return receipt requested.
+The place where notice is served is not important provided it is delivered to the tenant or landlord in person and is received within the specified time.
+The party serving notice should retain a copy for their protection.
+If notice is sent by mail, it should be sent by either registered mail or certified mail with return receipt requested.
+Notice can also be sent by email, but it would be wise to request a delivery receipt or to also mail a hard copy in order to confirm that the notice of termination was received.

 Invalid oral agreements

 Generally, a verbal agreement to lease land for more than one year is invalid and unenforceable.
-The one-year period means one year from the time of the making of the agreement, not one year from the time of first possession.
-So, a verbal lease made in February under which the tenant was to take possession on March 1, and was to run to next March 1, would be longer than one year and unenforceable.
-If the landlord will not deliver possession, the tenant has no recourse.
+The one-year period starts when the agreement is made, not at the time of first possession.
+So, a verbal lease made on Feb.
+15 under which the tenant was to take possession on March 1 and continue to the next March 1 would be longer than one year and unenforceable.
+If the landlord will not deliver possession (i.e., hand over physical control of the property) after Feb.
+15 of the next year, the tenant has no recourse.

-However, courts will typically enforce a verbal lease for more than a year regardless of the statute of frauds and will treat such lease as a year-to-year tenancy if there has been part performance such as when crops have been planted.
-The court does this to prevent the defaulting party from making use of the written requirement to commit a fraud.
-When the tenant has taken possession, the full extent of the agreement will be enforced as a tenancy at will, if the court recognizes the doctrine of part performance.
-The best protection for the tenant would be a written agreement.
+However, if the tenant has partially performed under the contract — for example, has planted crops — courts will typically enforce a verbal lease for more than a year, regardless of the statute of frauds and will treat such lease as a year-to-year.
+The court would make this decision so as to prevent the defaulting party from using the written requirement to commit a fraud.
+When the tenant has taken possession, the full extent of the agreement will be enforced as a tenancy at will if the court recognizes the doctrine of part performance.
+The best protection for the tenant is a written agreement.

 Sublease and assignments

-A landlord can prevent assignment and subletting by the tenant by entering such a clause in the lease, one in writing.
+A landlord can prevent assignment and subletting by the tenant by entering such a clause in a written lease.

 Death of landlord or tenant

-Unless otherwise specified, the death of the landlord or the tenant does not terminate a verbal lease and the estate of the deceased party is obligated to perform the terms of the lease.
-The surviving party and a representative of the deceased party may want to terminate the lease and can do so by mutual agreement.
-There is one case where the death of the landlord was held to terminate a year-to-year lease and the 60-day notice was not required (Estate of Keifer vs. Gegg, 1981) but that case has some specifics that may not apply in other circumstances.
+Unless otherwise specified, the death of the landlord or the tenant does not terminate a verbal lease, and the estate of the deceased party is obligated to perform the terms of the lease.
+If the surviving party and a representative of the deceased party want to terminate the lease, they can do so by mutual agreement.
+There is a case in which the death of the landlord was held to terminate a year-to-year lease and the 60-day notice was not required (Estate of Keifer vs. Gegg, 1981), but that case has some specifics that may not apply in other circumstances.

-One of the biggest disadvantages of oral leases is death of a party to a verbal agreement.
-The law generally does not permit one party to testify to the terms of an agreement or lease in a court when the other party to the agreement or lease is deceased.
-This means that survivors may have difficulty proving the contents of the agreement because they cannot testify.
+One of the biggest disadvantages of verbal leases is the difficulty in proving the terms of the agreement after the death of one party.
+The law generally does not permit one party to testify in court to the terms of an agreement or lease when the other party is deceased.
+In such a case, survivors could have difficulty proving the contents of the agreement if unable to testify.
 For this reason, agreements need to be in writing.

 When landlord owns life estate

 A prospective tenant should determine whether the landlord is the owner of a fee interest or only a life estate in the land by researching title to the property.
-A life estate means the landlord owns and controls the land only for the duration of his/her life.
+A life estate means the landlord owns and controls the land only for the duration of his or her life.
 At death, title to the land is automatically transferred to others as specified in the original deed creating the life estate.
-However, this does not prevent the life estate owner from leasing interest held in the land.
+However, a life estate owner can lease interest held in the land.
 A fee interest is more of an ownership interest than is a life estate.
-A fee simple absolute is the best ownership interest possible in land.
+A fee simple absolute is the most complete ownership interest possible in land.

-The tenant must be careful when making the agreement.
-If an ordinary life estate landlord dies, the tenancy ends because the life estate owner cannot transfer an interest not owned.
-If the landlord only holds a life estate, the tenant may want the remaindermen (those who take ownership at the landlord’s death) to enter the agreement, so the tenancy will continue at the death of the life estate owner.
-The tenant must be given the required statutory notice by subsequent owners, however, to be removed from the land.
+A tenant must be careful when making an agreement.
+If a life estate landlord dies, the tenancy ends because the life estate owner cannot transfer an interest not owned.
+If the landlord only holds a life estate, the tenant may want the remaindermen (i.e., those who take ownership at the landlord’s death) to enter the agreement so that the tenancy will continue at the death of the life estate owner.
+The tenant must be given the required statutory notice by the subsequent owner, however, to be removed from the land.
 If the subsequent owner forces the tenant to leave, the tenant retains the right to harvest crops planted even though rights of tenancy have been terminated.

 Landlord security for rent

-The tenant leaving the farm prematurely remains liable for any rent due under the agreement.
+A tenant who leaves the farm prematurely remains liable for any rent due under the agreement.
 The landlord has a lien on any crops for the year in which the crops were grown as security for the rent due.
 A lien is a right or claim on property by a creditor to secure payment of a debt from the debtor.
 The lien continues for eight months after the rent becomes due and payable.
-Waiting until after the eight months leaves the landlord generally out or not in a good position This lien is by law thus no UCC agreement needs to be in place.
-The statutory lien is not only for the protection of the landlord, but it operates as well to the benefit of the tenant.
+A landlord who does not collect on such a lien within the eight months is unlikely to receive the rent money.
+This lien is by law, thus no Uniform Commercial Code (UCC) agreement needs to be in place.
+The statutory lien is not only for the protection of the landlord; it also operates to the benefit of the tenant.
 It enables a tenant to secure land without having to provide a security deposit for rent.

-If the tenant endangers the landlord’s rent, the landlord may attach by court order any personal property of the tenant (there are certain exemptions.).
-The principal advantage to attachment of personal property over the lien on crops is that attachment may be used whenever the rent is endangered (even if the rent is not yet due).
+If the tenant endangers the landlord’s rent, the landlord may attach, by court order, almost any personal property of the tenant (there are certain exemptions).
+This attachment means the landlord can seize said personal property to satisfy the tenant’s debt.
+The principal advantage to attachment of personal property over the lien on crops is that attachment may be used whenever the rent is endangered, even if the rent is not yet due.
 The landlord may have a lien on crops only when the rent is actually due.

 Landlord remedies for holdover

-The landlord can treat the tenant as a trespasser and have them evicted.
+The landlord can treat the tenant as a trespasser and have the tenant evicted.
 The landlord can also take the tenant to court under an unlawful detainer action.
-In this proceeding, if the landlord proves the right to possession, their possession will be restored and the tenancy will be terminated.
+In this proceeding, if the landlord proves the right to possession, the possession will be restored, and the tenancy will be terminated.

-Under Missouri law, the landlord has the option of holding the tenant liable for double rental value of the premises during any hold over.
-This is a case where the tenant was legally terminated yet refuses to vacate the premises.
-In most situations, the landlord simply wants possession of the land.
-Therefore, the unlawful detainer action would be the proper procedure.
+Under Missouri law, the landlord has the option of holding the tenant liable for double the rental value of the premises during any holdover.
+This is a scenario in which the tenant was legally terminated yet refuses to vacate the premises.
+In most situations, the landlord simply wants possession of the land; therefore, the unlawful detainer action would be the proper procedure.

 Rights, duties and liabilities of landlords